 - Use an oral antihistamine so that you reduce the burning and itching.

-- There are over-the-counter pain relievers that can be used to remove the burning sensation caused by the bed bug bites.
+- Over-the-counter pain relievers can be used to remove the burning sensation caused by the bed bug bites.
 However, before using such medications, you need to confirm that they won’t cause severe side effects.

-Though possible, bed bugs cause allergic reactions in very rare cases.
+Though possible, bed bugs cause allergic reactions in sporadic cases.
 Still, if you encounter such reactions, you want to contact your local health provider as soon as you can.

 You might get an infection known as cellulitis from the bed bug bites.
-To prevent this infection, after the bite, you need to wash the area with soap and water and avoid scratching it.
+After the bite, you need to wash the area with soap and water and avoid scratching it to prevent this infection.
 If the symptoms mentioned above persist, you might consider visiting a medical practitioner for improved care.

 Home Remedies for Bed Bugs